By R.D. Miller

 The ongoing struggles in a few dominant Caribbean islands, especially Jamaica, Trinidad and Tobago, Haiti, and others with high capital crime rates, have seen a softening mentality to bring back hanging, hoping that it will cut crime.

 Both advocates for and against capital punishment agree that it is a delicate balance in the region where public opinion can quickly drive policies.
-They argue that new rules tend to limit personal freedom, challenge human rights, and erode confidence, where there is little or no oversight on how the nation applies punishment.
+They argue that new rules limit personal freedom, challenge human rights, and erode confidence, where there is little or no oversight on how the nation applies punishment.

-The alternative is to commute sentences to life in prison even in aggravated murders.
+The alternative is to commute sentences to life in prison, even in aggravated murders.

 It has also claimed victims because of sexual orientation, stemming from homophobia.

-In the 1800s, most hanging took place in the public, and the community celebrated.
+In the 1800s, most hanging took place in public, and the community celebrated.
 Today, given the crime waves on these shores, how many would show up if hanging were to be held in the local parishes?

-What has emerged recently is not a new structural push.
+What has emerged recently is not a new structural push?
 The last hanging based on reports in Jamaica took place in 1998.
 Today, most polls show that Jamaicans welcome hanging as other parts of the Caribbean.